mahigupta/simpleBlog/README.md

 4) .htaccess file included already for apache.

-5) just launch http://localhost in browser.
+5) just launch http://localhost (or whatever server address settings you have) in browser.